 5 Rituals to Include in Your Daily Life

 Being more mindful is something you can do every day.
 Simply pick one activity that you do each day, such as feeding your pet, and allow this to become an activity that you enjoy rather than a chore.
 For example, you can put down your phone and talk to your pet as you prepare his meal.
 You can sit in the same room as your pet while he eats, and then spend time with him after he finishes his meal.

 There are many more ways to turn routine into ritual.
-Here are 6 examples of rituals I have added to my own life.
+Here are 5 rituals I have added to my own life.
 You can do them too.
 Here’s how:

 Put your cell phone to bed.

+Create a relaxing ritual around going to bed.
+Turn off all electronics at the same time each night.
+You may want to try a warm Epsom salt bath to prepare to sleep or pamper yourself in some other way.
 It’s best to get sleep on the earlier side of midnight.
 It’s more restorative.
-You can create a ritual around going to bed by taking time to wind down.
-Turn off all electronics at the same time each night.
-You may want to try a warm Epsom salt bath to prepare to sleep, or pamper yourself in some other way.

 Repair your dreams.

 This is an exercise that can really help change your life.
 It takes only a few minutes.
 Whatever you don’t like about your dream you can change by drawing a picture of it or writing a better outcome.
 You can also just go back into the dream in your imagination and change the outcome to something more favorable.